Key Takeaways

 That is fine.
 That is a Tuesday.

-A 2026 longitudinal study from Penn State (Gatzke-Kopp & Witmer, Developmental Psychology, n=999 families) found something important: families with strong routines AND harsh, rigid enforcement of those routines produced behavioral outcomes "similar to those of children in households with low levels of routine."
+A 2026 longitudinal study from Penn State (Gatzke-Kopp & Witmer, Developmental Psychology, n=999 families) found something important: families with strong routines and harsh, rigid enforcement of those routines produced behavioral outcomes similar to those of children in households with low levels of routine.
 Structure delivered with frustration was no better than no structure at all.

 "You need routines, but you cannot be overly rigid about them.
 The two most important things for parenting are consistency and flexibility." -- Lisa Gatzke-Kopp, Professor, Penn State

 The relay framework is not a standard to measure yourself against.
 It is a structure to fall back on.
-On good nights, it hums along and everyone is in bed by 7:45 and you are watching something on the couch by 8.
+On good nights, it hums along and everyone is in bed by 7:45 PM and you are watching something on the couch by 8.
 On hard nights, it gives you a rough map so you are not making every decision from scratch with a depleted brain.

 The goal was never a Pinterest evening.
 The goal is an evening where you do not dread 5 PM.
 Where there are enough good nights to outweigh the hard ones.
 Where, occasionally, you find yourself laughing at the kitchen table instead of mentally calculating how many minutes until bedtime.